beluticona/push-relabel-algo3/README.md

 ```

 ## Setup
-To run this project, to run one of the posible version v in {back, front} and sample.in:
+To run this project, choose one of the posible version v in {back, front} and sample.in:

 ```
 $ make